Time's Running Out

 Is Mercy Home a Scam?

-Did you recently receive a piece of mail from Fr.
-Scott Donahue at Mercy Home for Boys & Girls and think his letter might be a scam?
+In this day and age, it can be difficult to tell if something you receive in the mail is a scam.
+But if you recently received a piece of mail from Fr.
+Scott Donahue at Mercy Home for Boys & Girls, we can assure you that it is no scam!
 We would love to tell you more about the organization and why Fr.
-Scott sends mail to you to help support our kids.
+Scott sends you mail to ask you to help support our kids.

-Mercy Home is not a scam.
-In fact, Mercy Home for Boys & Girls has served young people in crisis in Chicago since 1887.
-Back then, Chicago Archbishop Patrick Feehan saw a need in Chicago to provide a solution to the growing crisis of homeless kids trying to make it on their own in the big city.
-Chicago could be a dangerous place, and these young men often had nowhere to turn for safety, food, or a place to sleep.
+Mercy Home for Boys & Girls has been around for a long time!
+We have been serving young people in crisis since 1887, when Chicago Archbishop Patrick Feehan saw a need in Chicago to provide a solution to the growing crisis of homeless kids trying to make it on their own in the big city.
+The result was a working boys home, originally located above a library on LaSalle Street.
+The property on 1140 W. Jackson was purchased in 1889, and we are still located there today.

 How We Help Kids

-Since then, Mercy Home has expanded and now offers a variety of services to hurting young men and women and their families.
+Mercy Home has expanded quite a bit since the 1800s!
+We now offer a variety of services to young men, women, and their families.

-Mercy Home’s Residential Care program serves more than 170 abused, neglected, and abandoned young people each year.
-They live in one of 14 homes and receive not only food, shelter, and medical care, but also therapeutic support, and academic and vocational guidance and opportunities.
+Mercy Home’s residential care program provides abused, neglected, and abandoned young people with food, shelter, medical care, therapeutic support, and academic and vocational guidance opportunities.

 Our Friends First mentoring program provides caring, supportive mentors for at-risk kids in the community.